Miguel Delaney answers questions on England’s World Cup chances

 Keep scrolling for more.
 If you want to jump straight to the Q&A, click here.

-Tuchel has promised an attacking, high-intensity style inspired by the Premier League, but will his first game deliver?
-And will his selection of more experienced players pay off?
+Did his attacking, high-intensity approach deliver?
+His experienced lineup raised questions—was it the right call?
+With Latvia up next, what changes might he make?

-With another qualifier coming up against Latvia, questions remain.
-Will Tuchel make any tactical tweaks?
-Can England maintain momentum as they continue their road to the 2026 World Cup?
-And could Albania expose any weaknesses that might become a concern later in the campaign?
+Tuchel’s leadership is already making waves, from his stance on Rashford and Foden to his focus on squad chemistry.
+He demands intensity, urging players to take responsibility.
+Jordan Henderson’s recall highlights this shift, ensuring England’s leadership isn’t shouldered by one player.

 If you have questions about Tuchel’s appointment, his tactical plans, or England’s road to the 2026 World Cup, drop them in the comments below.
-I’ll be answering them live during a Q&A on Monday, 24 March at 1pm — submit yours now!
+I’ll be answering them live during a Q&A on Monday, 24 March at 1pm.

 Register to submit your question in the comments box under this article.
 If you’re not already a member, click “sign up” in the comments section to leave your question.
 For a full guide on how to comment click here.